jck-18/Automated-Essay-Scoring/README.md

 # Essay Score Evaluator

-A cloud-ready application that scores essays and provides AI-powered feedback using Hugging Face models.
+A cloud-ready application that scores essays and provides AI-powered feedback using open-source LLMs.

 ## Features